-The following text shows the biggest benefits, but also downsides of these programs, and gives an overview over 12 of the most popular ones out there.
+The following text shows the biggest benefits, but also downsides of these programs, and gives an overview of 12 of the most popular ones out there.

 - You will meet many like-minded people.
 Other location-independent workers who you can learn from and create synergies with.